 Gluten and Hormonal Factors

-In this article (link to hormone article), I explain all the ways in which gluten can cause hormonal imbalances.
+In this article, I explain all the ways in which gluten can cause hormonal imbalances.
 And it’s relevant to this discussion because changes in hormones are believed to be a trigger of acne, especially within a class of hormones known as androgens.

 Androgens are hormones responsible for male traits.
 Under normal circumstances, they’re found in both men and women in varying concentrations.
 However, an excess of androgens has been associated with acne.
 It’s suggested that an excess causes your skin to release more oil, which can lead to enlarged pores and bacteria growth.

 One last topic I want to cover is the association between eating gluten-rich processed foods and acne.
 When consumed often, these foods cause inflammation and may even increase your risk of autoimmune disease (e.g., celiac disease and type 1 diabetes).

 Because they’re packed with starch, sugar, and vegetable oils, frequent consumption also causes your insulin to rise.
 And insulin triggers an increase in the production of androgens, which increases oil secretion as I mentioned above.

 Studies have shown the people eating a nutrient-rich whole foods diet experience a lower prevalence of acne than those who eat more processed foods.
 Scientists have also studied two indigenous populations, Kitavin Islanders and Aché hunter-gatherers, with diets void of processed foods.
 And guess what?
 Acne doesn’t exist among these groups.